maavumich/project0/docs/assignment.md

 Traditionally, when students are learning a programming language, the first project they create is called "Hello, world!"

 The only thing "Hello, world!" does is print the string `Hello, world!` to the terminal.
 If you're still working through kinks in your development environment, this is the best time to work those out.

 See `./hello_world.md` for more details.

+Write your implementation in exercise0.cpp.

 Part 1 - Basic C++ Syntax
 --------------------------------------------------------------------------------